oVirt/ovirt-site/source/feature/instance-types.html.md

 *   **Marked**: if Y, it means the field is "special" and if the user changes it, the instance type will change to "custom"
 *   **On Create**: default value when creating the VM

+If a value in a line is a 'D', it means it is deprecated.

 | Field name                | Description                                  | Template | Image | Instance Type | VM    |
 |---------------------------|----------------------------------------------|----------|-------|---------------|-------|
 |                           |                                              | Avail    | Comm  | Avail         | Perms |